-- model: The class of MongoModel that this field references.

-- on_delete: The action to take (if any) when the referenced object is deleted.
-The delete rule should be one of the following:

-- verbose_name: A human-readable name for the Field.

-- mongo_name: The name of this field when stored in MongoDB.
+- model: The class of MongoModel that this field references or the name of the model as a string. - on_delete: The action to take (if any) when the referenced object is deleted.
+The delete rule should be one of the following: ReferenceField.DO_NOTHING (default).
+ReferenceField.NULLIFY ReferenceField.CASCADE ReferenceField.DENY ReferenceField.PULL - verbose_name: A human-readable name for the Field. - mongo_name: The name of this field when stored in MongoDB.

-- ReferenceField.DO_NOTHING (default).

-- ReferenceField.NULLIFY

-- ReferenceField.CASCADE

-- ReferenceField.DENY

-- ReferenceField.PULL